Anna constituency: Boundaries

 After the 2025 redistricting Voronezh Oblast lost one of its four constituencies, so all remaining seats saw major changes.
-The constituency retained all of its territory and gained northern half of former Voronezh constituency (Leninsky, Tsentralny and Zheleznodorozhny city districts of Voronezh, Novousmansky District).
+The constituency retained most of its former territory and gained northern half of former Voronezh constituency (Tsentralny and Zheleznodorozhny city districts of Voronezh, Novousmansky District) and Leninsky city district of Voronezh from the dissolved Pravoberezhny constituency.
 This seat ceded Kominternovsky city district of Voronezh to new Voronezh constituency.

 Members elected

 By-election are shown in italics.